cyippiy/aA/javascript.md

 * What's the difference between the DOMContentLoaded and load event triggers?
     * browser loads HTML and DOM tree is built, but pictures/styles aren't loaded
     * resource and its dependent resources have finished loading
+* Discuss the differences between let, const, and var.
+What are their respective scopings?